Name

 Command target argument or option

-environment variableenv SQITCH_TARGET=$uri sqitch deploy env SQITCH_TARGET=$uri sqitch revert
+$SQITCH_TARGETenvironment variableenv SQITCH_TARGET=$uri sqitch deploy env SQITCH_TARGET=$uri sqitch revert -

 -